 WP2 will identify which assessment tool best identifies women who need treatment, as well as the optimal time to assess women during pregnancy.
-A systematic sample of 1915 women will be recruited in pregnancy and complete assessment tools at 12 weeks, 22 weeks and 31 weeks gestation and 6 weeks postpartum.
+A systematic sample of 1915 women will be recruited in pregnancy and complete assessment tools by 15 weeks, and at approximately 22 weeks and 31 weeks gestation and 6 weeks postpartum.
 Effectiveness of measures will be examined in terms of identifying women with poor daily functioning, quality of life, or those who need treatment.
 Potential confounding factors such as psychological treatment will be controlled for.
 Diagnostic accuracy will be established using gold standard clinical interviews on a randomly selected subsample of 407 women who score positive or negative for perinatal anxiety.